diaspora/diaspora-project-site/README.md

 1. Install Ruby 2.1.
 It doesn't matter if you're using RVM, rbenv or anything else.
 2. Check out the source with `git clone https://github.com/diaspora/diaspora-project-site.git` and `cd` into it.
 3. Install the bundler gem: `gem install bundler`.
-4. Install all the dependencies: `bundle install`.
+4. Install all the dependencies: `bundle install --with mysql`.
 5. Copy `config/database.yml.example` to `config/database.yml` and add your database credentials.
 6. Set your secret token with `export SECRET_TOKEN=*******`
 7. Create your database and the required tables with `rake db:setup`.